2 flights (1 hour each), 3 road journeys (longest 8 hours, including stops), 2 rail journeys (2 and 3.5 hours).

 • Lake Titicaca: boat excursion to the Uros Islands

-• full day luxury train from Puno to Cusco (Until April 2017)
+• full day luxury train from Puno to Cusco (included for 2018 - additional cost for 2017)

 • Cusco: city tour and nearby Inca ruins